 The Port of Dundee is located on the north bank of the Firth of Tay, 1.6 km from the city centre.
 An extensive area of Wharves, 1400 metres long, is immediately downstream of the Tay Road Bridge.
-The Port office is located on Stannergate Road just east of the main (west) security gate and the Port control is located at the quayside of King George V Wharf.
+The Port office is located on Stannergate Road just east of the west security gate and the Port control is located at Forth and Tay Navigation Service.
 The Port offers extensive warehousing that stores products such as fertiliser, timber and agricultural products.

-There are 6 main wharfs available for berthing, all are common use, anchoring is possible within the river and offshore, however there are no designated anchorages.
+There are 6 main wharfs available for berthing, all are common use, anchoring is possible within the river and offshore.

-Repairs are possible while a vessel is alongside, no drydock is available in the port
+Repairs are possible while a vessel is alongside, no drydock is available in the port.